TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/databox-encryption.md

 ### Order is halted after a customer managed key error

 If you had used a customer managed key to encrypt the device unlock password and there was an issue with the key, check if it is recoverable.
-See [Troubleshooting errors] (https://docs.microsoft.com/azure/databox/data-box-customer-managed-encryption-key-portal#troubleshoot-errors)
+See [Troubleshooting errors](https://docs.microsoft.com/azure/databox/data-box-customer-managed-encryption-key-portal#troubleshoot-errors)
-In cases where recoverable, if access to the customer managed key has been restored, continue to log a support ticket with the order details.
+If access to the customer managed key has been restored, continue to log a support ticket so that the order can be unblocked.

 ## **Recommended Documents**